 The paranthas that you get here are different from the normal paranthas we are used too, they are actually deep fried in desi ghee in a shallow pan.
 If you have eaten paranthas at paranthe walli galli you know what I am talking about.
 The cast iron shallow pans are left on low flame chullah or on top of a tandoor for a very long time so that they are remain always hot and when people ask for paranthas, they add ghee to it and deep roast the paranthas.

-Though the paranthas like that are yumm, we are all weak hearted specially when it comes to eating ghee ;) mum dad anyways have been told not to eat too much ghee by the doctor and hence we asked them to get us mix of ghee and some dry paranthas, the dry ones were actually like the ones we make at all, with a little ghee that can be had.
-Strangely enough all of us preferred the dry ones.
+Though the paranthas like that are yumm, we are all weak hearted specially when it comes to eating ghee 😉 Mum and dad have been told not to eat too much ghee by the doctor and hence we asked them to get us mix of ghee and some dry paranthas.
+The dry ones were actually like the ones we make at all, with a little ghee that can be had.
+Strangely enough, all of us preferred the dry ones.

 The full thali.

-After we finished lunch, off we went to Panchi Petha, after all how can one exit Agra without the legendary Petha from Panchi.
-The shop had amazing varities of pethas - right from the standard angoori petha to experimental sandwich, chocolate and paan petha.
-Between mom and me we took small packages of Kesari Angoori Petha, Raspberry petha, Dodha petha and gulab petha.
+After we finished lunch, off we went to Panchi Petha.
+After all how can one exit Agra without the legendary Petha from Panchi.
+The shop had amazing varities of pethas – right from the standard angoori petha to experimental sandwich, chocolate and paan petha.
+Between mom and I, we took small packages of Kesari Angoori Petha, Raspberry petha, Dodha petha and gulab petha.

 The most popular, kesari angoori petha I found it a little too sweet for my taste though.

-dhodha petha, this is by far my fav - the petha hit is much lesser than usual and the flavour pronounced is dhodha, may be thats why I like it more.
-I am a die hard dhodha fan ;)
+Dhodha petha, this is by far, my favorite.
+The petha hit is much lesser than usual and the flavour pronounced is dhodha, may be that’s why I like it more.
+I am a die hard dhodha fan 😉

 The gulab petha was so interesting.
 It had a mawa filling inside and a clear rose flavour.